nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Command Execution

-In PlanITarium, a command usually have following format:
+In PlanITarium, a command usually has the following format:

 ```md
 [command type][indicator][description]